Our Alumni Keep in Touch

 Brian F. Curran graduated from Empire State College in 1980 with a B.A. from the Genesee Valley Center.
 He went on to earn his J.D. from Harvard Law School in 1983 where he was president of the Law School Council.
 He is employed as Legislative Director & Counsel of the New York State Public Employees Federation, a labor union which represents public employees.
 His practice includes representing the interests of the union in a wide range of state budget and legislative issues before the state legislature.
 He is also an elected City Council member in Rochester and has offices in both Rochester and Albany.

 Al Lawrence graduated from Empire State College in 1976 with a degree in journalism from the Northeast Center.
 He completed an M.A. in 1978 at SUNY Rockefeller College of Public Affairs and Policy and a J.D. from Antioch University in 1981.
-He is now the Area Coordinator for Criminal Justice and Emergency Management at the Center for Distance Learning at Empire State College.
+He is now the Area Coordinator for Criminal Justice and Emergency Management for SUNY Empire Online.
 As such, he recruits, hires, supervises and evaluates instructors in 30 courses; develops new curricula; teaches courses in criminal justice and law and advises students.

 Nan Lipsitz Haynes graduated from Empire State College in 1988 with a B.A. in cultural studies from the Niagara Frontier Center.
 She received her J.D. from the University of Buffalo School of Law in 1992, graduating magna cum laude.
 She is currently a faculty member at the UB School of Law where she teaches first year students required courses in research and writing.
 In addition, she is also of counsel to Lipsitz & Ponterio a litigation firm with an emphasis on toxic torts.
 Her area of interest is representing children injured as a result of exposure to lead-based paint.